topo-gps/ios-manual/en/routes/routes_load.rst

 If you want to see the route in more detail, you can :ref:`zoom in <ss-map-zoom>` on the map.

-You can alter the color, width, and transparency of the route line in the :ref:`settings <ss-settings-lines>`.
+You can alter the color, width, and transparency of the route line in the :ref:`settings <sec-settings-styles>`.

 If you open the :ref:`routes screen <sec-routes-screen>` again, you can see that the ‘Gower Hike’ route has obtained a gray background color, as in the example below: